malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 where $k_{\text{bragg}}$ is the wave-vector of the maximum peak of the static structure factor $S(k)$.
-This function describes the structural relaxation in a similar manner to the intermediate scattering function with the added benefit of being able describe each particle as either not-relaxed, the particle is within a distance $d$ of its initial position, or relaxed, the particle is greater than a distance $d$ of its initial position.
+This function describes the structural relaxation in a similar manner to the self-intermediate scattering function with the added benefit of being able describe each particle as either not-relaxed, the particle is within a distance $d$ of its initial position, or relaxed, the particle is greater than a distance $d$ of its initial position.